Jeel1305/Coffee-House/README.md

 # Coffee-House
-Coffee House using HTML and CSS and BootStrap .
+A modern Coffee Shop website built using HTML and CSS only.
+This project showcases a stylish layout for a coffee shop with a homepage, product sections .